zzz9h/Samrt-Access-control-system/README.md

 # Samrt-Access-control-system
-base on Raspberry Pi 4b
+base on Raspberry Pi 4b.Through local face detection, the detected faces are transferred to Baidu Cloud for face database search.

 ### HowTo
 how to build ncnn library on Raspiberry pi